aspect-build/aspect-cli/CONTRIBUTING.md

 ## Releasing

-1. Sync your local `main` branch to the commit to release from.
+1. Sync your local `main` branch to the commit to release from, ensure your local git tags are up to date: `git fetch --tags`

-   Run `node ./tools/workspace_status.js | grep STABLE_ASPECT_CLI_BAZELISK_COMPAT_VERSION`
+2. Run `node ./tools/workspace_status.js | grep STABLE_ASPECT_CLI_BAZELISK_COMPAT_VERSION`
-   to determine the current release version.
-This version follows our monorepo versioning scheme minus the hash so that it is compatible with Bazelisk.
+   to determine the current release version.This version follows our monorepo versioning scheme minus the hash so that it is compatible with Bazelisk.
 See comment in `workspace_status.sh` for more info.

-2. Push a `xxxx.x.x` tag to the repository at the commit you want to release with the semver version from the prior step:
+3. Push a `xxxx.x.x` tag to the repository at the commit you want to release with the semver version from the prior step:

     ```